ppsilv/BOSSA/README.md

 The software is released under the terms of the BSD license as specified in the LICENSE file.

-## The purpose of this fork is to compile bossa on an orange pi 5 plus with linux ubunto 22.04 on the arm aarch64 GNU/Linux architecture
+## The purpose of this fork is to compile bossa on an orange pi 5 plus with linux ubuntu 22.04 on the arm aarch64 GNU/Linux architecture

 1 - git clone  --recurse-submodules https://github.com/wxWidgets/wxWidgets.git